Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Clue Indication

 * The cards last touched by a clue are indicated by arrows.
 A circle on the arrow shows the type of clue that was given.
-* Yellow borders around a card signify that it has been "touched" by one or more clues.
+* Orange borders around a card signify that it has been "touched" by one or more clues.
 * The game will keep track of the clues that accumulate on your cards, "filling them in" for you.
 * You can left-click on someone else's card to see how it appears to them.
 (This is referred to as "Empathy".)